 Do-it-yourself projects and plans for anyone who can swing a hammer.

 Q: How can I apply a smooth finish on indoor wood?
 I’m never satisfied with the quality of finish I manage to achieve on my indoor wood projects.
 Even when I use tack cloths to wipe down the surface, and take care to not overload the brush, I always (and I mean ALWAYS!) get these hard, little bumps on the surface when I’m done.
 I've tried many different brushes and brands of urethane, and have even considered using spray-on lacquer if that would accomplish anything.
-Is there any way I can get a decent finish on my furniture projects without setting up a professional spray booth?
+Is there any way I can get a decent finish on my

 A: I'm sorry you're having trouble, but you shouldn't feel badly.
 Most people have the same difficulties you do.
 Here's a finishing recipe that I know works perfectly.